-WE WORK SOCIALLY - ISO SA.8000 - EQUAL RIGHTS FOR EVERYBODY
+WE WORK SOCIALLY – ISO SA.8000 – THE SAME RIGHTS FOR EVERYBODY

 Social Accountability 8000 (SA 8000) is a certifiable standard created by Social Accountability International (SAI), an international non-governmental organisation.
 It refers to workers' rights and workplace conditions and is aimed at companies of all sizes and industries.
 The normative base includes the ILO conventions, the UN Conventions on Human Rights and the UN Conventions on the Rights of Children.